 On average, a mattress should last about ten years.
 The word average is used because some high-end mattresses will last well over ten years and some that will last less than seven years.
-The period your mattress lasts will depend on the materials use and the use.
+The period your mattress lasts will depend on the materials used and the actual use of the mattress.

-In addition to protecting the environment, mattress recycling will help others who cannot afford a new mattress and need a place to sleep on that is softer than the floor.
+In addition to protecting the environment, mattress recycling will help others who cannot afford a new mattress and need a softer place to sleep than the floor.

-Returning a mattress is a common thing in this industry because users buy mattresses they think will offer some kind of comfort and meet their needs and they end up disappointed.
+Returning a mattress is a common thing in this industry, because users buy mattresses they think will offer some kind of comfort and meet their needs, but they end up disappointed.
 Most mattress companies understand this, and they offer a trial period which allows users to test the mattress at home for anything between 30 and 120 days.
 If the user does not love the mattress or thinks it is not what the company claimed to be, they can return it within this period.

 All companies have their own return policy, and you will need to read the fine print before you purchase the mattress.
 While some mattress companies and resellers will genuinely offer a good return policy where you do not have to pay anything, some will charge you a fee for the shipping.
 Check whether you are responsible for the packaging and what other conditions the company has.
 Some companies will make it difficult for you to return the mattress to avoid any extra costs on their end.

 When you are buying a new mattress, make sure you choose a company that allows you to return the mattress without charging you anything and with money back guarantee.
 Most reputable companies will donate the mattress you return or they may recycle and sell it.
 Just make sure you clearly understand the return policy before committing to any brand.